cyberwithmb/Docker-Beginner-Lab/DOCKER_ANSWER_SHEET.md

 - database tables
 - local environment variables

-Then you would run the frontend, backend, and database yourself.
+Then you would run the frontend, backend, and database locally on your machine.

-In the Docker method, each part of the app runs in its own container:

 ```text
 Browser -> Frontend Container -> Backend Container -> PostgreSQL Container